Referral to Thorpe Hall

-As a hospice, we take referrals from healthcare professionals after it has been discussed fully with you and you have given your permission.
+As a hospice, we take referrals from the healthcare professionals who are caring for you, after it has been discussed fully with you and you have given your permission.

-If you are wondering if an admission might be useful for you, please talk to your GP, hospital consultant or palliative care clinical nurse specialist who will be able to advise whether a referral to Thorpe Hall would be right for you at this time.
+If you are wondering if an admission might be useful for you or someone close to you, please talk to your GP, hospital consultant or palliative care clinical nurse specialist.
+They’ll talk you through being referred to Thorpe Hall.

-We are always happy to welcome visitors to take a look around Thorpe Hall so you have all the information you need to make the right decision for you at the right time.
-If this is something you would like to do, please call us on 01733 225900 to make an appointment with our team.
+We are always happy to welcome visitors to view Thorpe Hall, so you have all the information you need in order to make the best decision for you, when the time comes.
+Call us on 01733 225900 to make an appointment.

 If you are a GP, hospital consultant or palliative care community nurse specialist:

-We welcome referrals from GPs, hospital consultants and palliative care clinical nurse specialists.
+We welcome referrals from healthcare professionals.
 In the first instance, please download and fill in our referral form and send it to the hospice (instructions and contact details are on the form).

-This form includes lots of useful information and answers to some of the questions you may have.
+This form includes lots of useful information and may provide answers to some of the questions you may have.

-Requests for admission are reviewed by hospice staff at 9am and 2pm each day.
+Admission Requests are reviewed by hospice staff at 9:00am and 2:00pm each day.
 You will be contacted after that meeting so we can share the outcome with you.

-If the referral is accepted, we will then discuss the process for admission with you and the time frame involved.
+If the referral is accepted, we will then discuss the admission process with you, and the time frame involved.

-If you are seeking a same-day admission, please call the hospice on 01733 225 900 and ask to speak to one of the medical team.
-We will then ask you to fax over the referral form if appropriate.
+For same-day admissions, please call the hospice on 01733 225 900 and ask to speak to one of the medical team.
+We will then ask you to fax over the referral form, if appropriate.

-At Thorpe Hall, we offer holistic care – our team talk to patients, and their loved ones if appropriate, to find out what matters to each person.
-They then work together to develop a personalised care plan focusing on that patient’s needs.
+At Thorpe Hall, we offer holistic care – our specialist medical and nursing team talks to you, our patient, and your loved ones if appropriate, to find out your priorities.
+The team develops your personalised care plan based on this information, focusing on your needs and preferences.

-Leading those discussions are a specialist medical team, which is made up of two palliative medicine consultants, specialty doctors and doctors in training.
-Closely involved are registered nurses and nursing assistants, an occupational therapist and physiotherapist, chaplaincy, family support team, discharge support, complementary therapists and a clinical psychologist.
+The medical team is made up of two palliative medicine consultants, specialty doctors, and doctors in training.
+They will also consult with our Sue Ryder Nurses and nursing assistants, an occupational therapist and physiotherapist, chaplaincy, the Family Support team, discharge support, complementary therapists and a clinical psychologist.

-Everyone involved understands the importance of dealing with the physical, emotional, social and spiritual impact of life-limiting conditions so that patients can regain as much quality of life as possible.
+Everyone involved understands the importance of dealing with the physical, emotional, social and spiritual impact of life-limiting conditions, so that you can regain and retain as much quality of life as possible.

-While our patients are receiving good medical care, we like them to think of Thorpe Hall as a home from home.
-Each of our 20 bedrooms has en-suite facilities, garden access, television, wi-fi, storage and seating.
-We also have two spa baths for patients to use.
+While our patients are receiving expert medical care, we encourage them to think of Thorpe Hall as a home from home.
+Each of our 20 bedrooms has en-suite facilities, garden access, television, Wi-Fi, storage and seating.
+We also have a spa bath for patients to use.
 You and your visitors are welcome to bring mobile phones and other electronic devices.
 Visitors are welcome to bring flowers for patients - our volunteers love arranging them.
 Feel free to display photos and favourite ornaments in your room.

 We’re open 24 hours a day and all visitors – children and well-behaved pets included – receive a warm welcome.
-When it comes to going home, we support patients and families through each step of the process to ensure everyone’s needs are met as far as possible.
+When you’re ready to leave us, we support you and your family through each step of the process.
+We ensure everyone’s needs are met as far as possible.

-Thorpe Hall is proud to support the training of medical students from Cambridge University and nursing students from Anglia Ruskin University.
-They work under close supervision of the medical and nursing teams to learn how to best care for patients living with life-limiting conditions
+Thorpe Hall is proud to work with medical students from Cambridge University and nursing students from Anglia Ruskin University.
+They are closely supervised by our medical and nursing teams, while they learn how to best care for patients who are living with life-limiting conditions.

 Hospice at Home

-Thorpe Hall Hospice at Home supports patients who are finding it difficult to manage at home.
+Thorpe Hall Hospice at Home supports patients who are finding it difficult to manage their condition at home.

-This might be because your symptoms have suddenly worsened, your carer has been taken ill or other support services aren't available.
+This might be because your symptoms have suddenly become worse, your carer has been taken ill, or other support services you need aren't available.

-Our team of registered nurses and nursing assistants are all trained to provide the care and support you need.
-They can provide advice and support with managing your symptoms, help with personal care, and also offer emotional and psychological support to you and those close to you.
+Our Sue Ryder Nurses and nursing assistants are all trained to provide the care and support you need.
+They provide advice and support with managing your symptoms, help with personal care, and also offer emotional and psychological support to you, and those close to you.

 How to access our Hospice at Home service

-Our service is available seven days a week, and we are happy to take referrals at any time.
+Our service is available seven days a week, and we are happy to take referrals from healthcare professionals at any time.

 You can contact us directly by calling 01733 225 936.